Start to Use Marketing Storytelling

 It’s a brilliant piece of marketing storytelling and makes you appreciate Spotify even more.

-AirBnB really embrace the idea of putting the customer at the heart of their storytelling.
+AirBnB really embraces the idea of putting the customer at the heart of their storytelling.

 So much so that they ask their customers to share their own stories.